-During 2016, the Company - through the Chairman of the Board of Directors who played a coordinating role - promoted Directors' and Auditors' participation in initiatives to develop knowledge of all the sectors of activity of Fincantieri and of the latter's strategies, and to promote knowledge of topics related to the Company's organization and of the main elements of the regulatory framework for listed companies (known as board induction).

-The induction programs were held with the participation of the Company's personnel, with competence in the aforementioned sectors, including the Heads of the various Departments or Functions, and with the support of specific documentation provided to Directors and Auditors.
+During 2017, the Company - through the Chairman of the Board of Directors who played a coordinating role - promoted Directors' and Auditors' participation in initiatives to develop knowledge of all the sectors of activity of Fincantieri and of the latter's strategies, and to promote knowledge of topics related to the Company's organisation and of the main elements of the regulatory framework for listed companies (known as board induction).
+The training programs were given by trainers with competence in the abovementioned sectors, including the Heads of the various Departments, and with the support of specific documentation provided by Directors and Auditors.

-2.4.5 Remuneration
+2.4.5 Remunerations

-The remuneration of the permanent members of the Board of Statutory Auditors are determined by the ordinary Shareholders' Meeting at the time of appointment.
-Information on the remuneration of Auditors is provided in the Remuneration Report drawn up by the Company pursuant to Article 123-ter of the Italian Consolidated Financial Act (TUF) and available on the Company's website at www.fincantieri.com in the Section "Governance - Remuneration" and the Section "Governance - Meetings - Shareholders' Meeting 2017".
+The remunerations of the standing members of the Board of Statutory Auditors are determined by the ordinary Shareholders' Meeting at the time of appointment.
+Information on the remunerations of Auditors is provided in the Remuneration Report drawn up by the Company pursuant to Article 123-ter of the Italian Consolidated Law on Finance (TUF) and available on the Company's website at www.fincantieri.com inside the Section "Governance - Remunerations" and the Section "Governance - Meetings - Shareholders' Meetings 2018".

-3. Internal control and risk management system
+3. Internal Control and Risk Management System

-The Company's internal control and risk management system ("ICRMS") consists of a set of tools, organizational structures and corporate procedures (codified in a special "Organizational Handbook" that is periodically updated and disseminated within the Company) which seek to contribute - by a process of identifying and managing and monitoring the main risks within the Company - to the Company being managed soundly and correctly and in a way that is consistent with the predetermined objectives defined by the Board of Directors.
+The Company's internal control and risk management system ("ICRMS") consists of a set of tools, organisational structures and corporate procedures (codified in a special "Organisational Handbook" that is periodically updated and disseminated within the Company) which seek to contribute - by a process of identifying and managing and monitoring the main risks within the Company - to the Company being managed soundly and correctly and in a way that is consistent with the predetermined objectives defined by the Board of Directors.

-The ICRMS is integral to the organizational and corporate governance framework adopted by the Company, and it takes its inspiration from relevant models in the sector, recommendations of the Corporate Governance Code and from the best practices that are applied both at national and international level.
+The ICRMS is integral to the organisational and corporate governance framework adopted by the Company, and it takes its inspiration from relevant models in the sector, recommendations of the Corporate Governance Code and from the best practices that are applied both at national and international levels.

 Fincantieri has adopted the "CoSO" framework (Internal Control Integrated Framework) and the "COBIT 5" framework (Control Objectives for Information and related Technology) as the main company-wide tools for assessing the ICRMS, particularly with reference to financial reporting.
-The ICRMS also facilitates identifying, measuring, managing and monitoring the main risks, as well as the reliability, accuracy, reliability and promptness of financial reporting.
+The ICRMS also facilitates identifying, measuring, managing and monitoring the main risks, as well as the credibility, accuracy, reliability and promptness of the financial reporting.
+Fincantieri is cognizant that an effective ICRMS contributes toward managing the enterprise consistently with the corporate objectives determined by the Board of

-Fincantieri is cognizant that an effective ICRMS contributes toward managing the enterprise consistently with the corporate objectives determined by the Board of Directors, facilitating the adoption of fully informed resolutions.
+Directors, facilitating the adoption of fully informed resolutions.
 More specifically, the ICRMS contributes to safeguarding corporate assets and optimising efficient and effective corporate processes, ensuring the provision of reliable information to the corporate bodies and the market, and ensuring compliance with applicable legislative and regulatory provisions and with the Company's By-laws and Company procedures.

-This system, defined on foot of international leading practices, has the following three levels of control:
+This system, determined based on international leading practices, has the following three levels of control:

-1st level: the operating functions identify and assess risks and implement specific actions to manage them;

-- 2nd level: the Functions responsible for risk management define risk management methods and tools, and conduct monitoring activities; - 3rd level: the Internal Auditing Function independently assesses the entire system.
+- 1st level: the operating Departments identify and assess risks and implement specific actions to manage them; - 2nd level: the Departments responsible for risk management define risk management methods and tools, and conduct monitoring activities; - 3rd level: the Internal Auditing Department independently assesses the entire system.

-3.1 MAIN FEATURES OF THE ICRMS
+3.1 Main features of the ICRMS